adamBacso/hive/content/Electric state.md

 >Electric is caused by excess / lack of electrons

-All charges are the multiples of the charge of an electron, called [[elementary charge]]
+All charges are the multiples of the charge of an electron, called [[electric charge]]